headlamp-k8s/headlamp/docs/installation/in-cluster/_index.md

 weight: 10
 ---

+A common use-case for any Kubernetes web UI is to deploy it in-cluster and set up an ingress server for having it available to users.

 The easiest way to install headlamp in your existing cluster is to use our [helm chart](../../../charts/headlamp/).

 ```bash